Fundamentals

 Complex Numbers

+Complex numbers are represented by the Complex type.
 Basic methods and properties made available include Conjugate, Magnitude, and Phase.
+To create a complex number, write

 Real Numbers